yeswanth/react-native-dynamic-tab-view/README.md

 ### Usecases
 - Dynamic tab data that is updated after an API call
-- Non-zero default tab support
+- Ability to select any index (and just the zeroth index) as the default index.

 ### Yet to come
 - Animations and positing of headers